bradshjg/flask-githubapp/README.md

 `GITHUBAPP_URL`: URL of GitHub instance (used for GitHub Enterprise) as a string.
 Default: None

 `GITHUBAPP_ROUTE`: Path used for GitHub hook requests as a string.
 Default: '/'

+You can find an example on how to init all these config variables in the [cruel_closer sample app](https://github.com/bradshjg/flask-githubapp/tree/master/samples/cruel_closer)

 #### Cruel Closer